AnesBendimerad/EPCIS-Events-Generator-Based-On-OpenTTD/README.md

 ##Types of events captured in the game
 Several types of events are captured in this project:
 - **Creation**: it is an event of type "ObjectEvent".
 It is captured when objects are created.
 It can happen in an industry when creating objects that don't require other objects as an input.
-Il can also happen in a town when creating passengers and mails.
+It can also happen in a town when creating passengers and mails.
 Listing 2 is an example of a creation event.
 In this Listing, the bizStep (Business Step) is "commissinning".

 **Listing 2:**
 ```xml